cadenshokat/EDI-Generator/README.md

   These files are used to generate random patient names.

-- **edi_messages**
+- **edi_messages:**
-  The edi_messages directory is there for display.
+  The edi_messages directory is included in the repository for display purposes.
 Delete this directory before running your code.

 ### Running the Script